KooperL/marketo-developer.en/help/getting-started.md

 Marketo Engage is a marketing automation platform that enables marketers to manage personalized multi-channel programs and campaigns to prospects and customers.
 The Marketo Engage platform can be extended using integration points.
 Below you find the core entities and their relationships.

+>[!NOTE]
+>The SOAP API is being deprecated and will no longer be available after October 31st 2025.
+All new development should be done with the Marketo [REST API](./rest-api/rest-api.md), and existing services should be migrated by that date to avoid interruptions in service.
+If you have a service which uses the SOAP API, please consult the SOAP API [Migration Guide](./soap-api/migration.md) for information on how to migrate.
+>

 The following objects are not available via REST API when native sync is enabled: Company, Opportunity, Opportunity Role, Sales Person

 ![Data Model](assets/data_model.png)